MrGuy78/MakeChangeProject/README.md

 	* MacOS Terminal

 ## Lessons Learned
-	* if statemetns within if statements
+	* if statemetns within elseif statements
-	* carrying over values in order to keep calculating
+	* carrying over values in order to keep calculating their remainders
-	* modifying doubles with their inherent inaccuracies
+	* accounting for doubles and their inherent inaccuracies
+	* methods
-	*
+	* casting variables